 On the bioplastics market, we are developing innovative products that meet the challenges of sustainable development and enable our customers to embrace more conscientious consumption.
-We are focusing particularly on polylactic acid (PLA), a fully biobased and biodegradable polymer with a carbon footprint one third that of conventional polymers.
+We are focusing particularly on polylactic acid (PLA), a polymer produced from sugar and starch crops with an environmental footprint one third that of conventional polymers.
 PLA is currently used mainly in food packaging and textiles as well as in the medical, electronic and automotive industries, and is one of the first renewable polymers able to compete with existing polymers in terms of performance.

 In December 2018, together with our partner Corbion, we started up a world-class PLA plant with a capacity of 75,000 metric tons per year.
-Our ambition is to become the world’s number two supplier of PLA.
+Our ambition is to become the world’s number two PLA supplier.

 Harnessing Cutting-Edge R&Dto Develop Tomorrow’s Bioenergies

 Biofuel and bioplastic development still poses challenges relating to availability, collection and technology.

 As part of our ambition to become the responsible energy major, one of our goals consists in developing technologies to broaden the range of usable resources and designing innovative, heavy-duty and competitive products.

 For more than ten years, our R&D teams have harnessed their expertise to bring to light tomorrow’s bioenergies.
 The utilization of lignocellulose (plant waste) and microalgae (microorganisms that can transform CO2 directly into molecules of interest for our markets) are two focuses of our efforts.